Want the perfect workout program?

 Here are two simple yet effective stretches for the upper chest.
 Dynamic stretches are for before your upper chest workouts and static stretches are for after your workout.

-Before you start doing any upper chest exercises or workouts, you should warm up the pecs through dynamic stretches like this and by doing a few warmup sets with lightweight.
-Taking a few minutes to complete some dynamic stretches will help get the blood flowing to the muscle you’re working on, thus reducing the chances you injure yourself.
-This is a simple chest opener that you can do before doing your first warmup sets.
+Before you start doing any upper chest exercises or workouts, you should warm up the pecs through dynamic stretches like this one and by doing a few warmup sets using light weights.
+This exercise is a simple chest opener that you can do before doing your first warmup sets.

-Related: Best Chest Stretches for Before & After Workouts
+You can find more great pec stretches in our article: Best Chest Stretches for Before & After Workouts.

 Here are some of the most common questions we get about upper chest training.

 The lack of upper chest growth likely stems from either improper bench press form or inadequate nutrition.
 When the bench press is executed incorrectly, it hinders proper chest activation, leading to stagnated muscle development.
-In essence, ensuring correct form is crucial for optimal upper chest growth – it's as straightforward as that.
+Correct form is crucial for optimal upper chest growth.

 The fibers in the upper chest are connected to the clavicle (collarbone), making their activation quite challenging.
 Typical pressing exercises mainly target the middle and lower regions of the chest, often neglecting the upper part.
-To give yourself better growth in the upper chest, be sure to focus on the exercises in this post, such as incline bench press and low to high cable flys.
+To grow your upper chest, focus on exercises like the incline bench press and low to high cable flys.
 Also, do upper chest at the start of your workout when your energy is highest.

 You can't completely isolate the upper chest from the shoulders as the muscles are so closely connected and work together during pressing movements.
 The best thing you can do is to focus on mind-muscle connection and use good form and a weight load that allows you to exhaust your upper pecs, not just your anterior deltoids.